This year we broke with tradition as we marked the School’s 309th birthday, introducing our first ever Founders’ Celebration Week.

 Midway through the week the Food Technology room was a hive of activity as entries in the Founders’ Bake Off were unveiled.
 The exceptionally high standard of baking on display ensured that our very own Paul and Mary, Mr Fee and Mrs Bennett, had an extremely difficult task when it came to selecting a ‘star baker’ from each Key Stage.
 This popular event saw a fantastic £159.70 raised for MIND as students purchased slices of their favourite entries.

 After weeks of collating articles and conducting interviews, the final event of the week saw the next generation of Fleet Street occupants produce the Squirrel Blog.
 Stepping into the twenty the Squirrel Blog will be regularly updated by our talented editorial team.
+To mark this special occasion squirrel shaped cookies were handed out.

 Following an extremely successful first Founders’ Celebration Week, the only question that remains is, how do we top this year’s event?